Showing posts with label Quest - Isometric. Show all posts

 Bring friends... and a torch!

 Playing Shadowlands is an instant, and fascinating, experience.
 In fact, I couldn't wait to leave the graveyard to venture into the depths to see what nasties lurked.
-As you can see, we're in charge of four characters and each can lead and be controlled independently using their avatars along the bottom of your screen.
+As you can see, we're in charge of four characters and each can lead and be controlled independently using their avatars along the bottom of the screen.

 It's not always necessary to remain as a group.
 Sometimes, it's best to go alone when scouting in search of items.
 However, idle warriors should still be vigilant for critters that like to nibble!